Battles of Bircza: First attack

-Casualties of the First Attack
+Casualties of the first attack

-Polish losses amounted to 9 dead soldiers, including one officer, Capt.
-Witold Hryniewicz - assistant chief of staff of the 28th IR - and 5 wounded.
+Polish losses amounted to nine dead soldiers, including one officer, Capt.
+Witold Hryniewicz - assistant chief of staff of the 28th IR - and five wounded.
 In addition, 11 civilians were killed.
 10 residential buildings, a people's house, an army barracks and a sawmill were burned.
 In addition, up to 30 soldiers were taken prisoner; after propaganda talks they were released.
 On the UPA side, several partisans were killed.

 Kuzmin's own losses were more severe.
 Most of the village was burned, the buildings in the area of the post office survived.
-10 soldiers were killed; 1 officer - commander of the 3rd mortar company, Lt.
-Jan Pietroś - 4 non-commissioned officers and 5 privates.
-23 soldiers were wounded: 3 officers - battalion commander Capt.
+10 soldiers were killed; one officer - commander of the 3rd mortar company, Lt.
+Jan Pietroś - four non-commissioned officers and five privates.
+23 soldiers were wounded: three officers - battalion commander Capt.
 Piotr Skakun, company commander Lt.
 Jan Wróblewski and adjutant to the regimental commander Lt.
-Michal Jaskulski, and 9 NCOs.
-Lost were: 14 horses, 3 carts, a radio station and 10 km of telephone cable.
-UPA losses amounted to 4 killed (including "Baron") and 9 wounded (including "Hromenko").
+Michal Jaskulski, and nine NCOs.
+Lost were: 14 horses, three carts, a radio station and 10 km of telephone cable.
+UPA losses amounted to four killed (including "Baron") and nine wounded (including "Hromenko").

 As a result of the fighting for Bircza and Kuzmin, a subdivision of the 40th pal was transferred to Bircza, and the communications and cooperation system was improved.
 The first attack on Bircza ended inconclusively, while the Ukrainian Insurgent Army (UPA) managed to penetrate the town, causing casualties and damage, they were unable to fully capture their objectives or decisively defeat the Polish garrison.
 Despite the attackers breaking into Bircza and engaging in combat for several hours, the Polish regiment's headquarters remained uncaptured, and the UPA forces eventually withdrew.

-Second Attack
+Second attack

 The Ukrainian Insurgent Army launched its second attack on Bircza at 22:00 on November 29, on a bright moonlit night, supported by mortar fire.
-The size of the Ukrainian forces could not be preciously determined, but some sources estimate there were 300–400 insurgents.
+The size of the Ukrainian forces could not be determined, but some sources estimate there were 300–400 insurgents.
 At the time, the garrison of Bircza consisted of a collecting battalion of the 17th ID, operationally subordinated to the commander of the 9th ID.
 In addition, there was an MO company and a KBW company in Bircza.
 Bircza was shelled with mortar and machine gun fire.
 After a five-hour battle, at around 3:00 a.m., the UPA retreated.
 However, this attack was a sham; UPA didn't seek to capture Bircza.
 In reality, UPA's aim was to burn the villages around Bircza: Stara Bircza, Rudawka, Boguszowka, Korzeńec, Lomna and Huta Brzuska, a task that was accomplished.